Tuscarora Township, Bradford County, Pennsylvania

-Tuscarora Township is a township in Bradford County, Pennsylvania.
-It is part of Northeastern Pennsylvania.
-The population was 1,131 at the 2010 census.
+Tuscarora Township is a township in Bradford County, Pennsylvania and is part of Northeastern Pennsylvania.
+Its population was 1,131 at the 2010 census.

 Geography

-Tuscarora Township is located in the southeastern corner of Bradford County.
+Tuscarora Township is located in the south-eastern corner of Bradford County.
 It is bordered by Stevens Township to the north, Wyalusing Township to the west, and Wilmot Township to the southwest, across the Susquehanna River.
 Braintrim Township and the borough of Laceyville in Wyoming County are to the south, and Auburn and Rush townships in Susquehanna County are to the east.
 Tuscarora Township includes the unincorporated communities of Silvara, Spring Hill and Edinger Hill (formerly South Spring Hill).

 U.S. Route 6 travels through the southwestern part of the township on high ground above the Susquehanna River.

 According to the United States Census Bureau, the township has a total area of 76.5 sqkm, of which 75.2 sqkm is land and 1.3 sqkm, or 1.76%, is water.